Kyle Rittenhouse: Personal life

 In 2022, after being acquitted of the Kenosha shootings, Rittenhouse moved to Texas.

+On December 10, 2025, Rittenhouse announced via social media posts that he married Bella Nelson.
+The wedding reportedly took place in June 2025.

 Educational aspirations

 In October 2021, Rittenhouse started taking online classes at Arizona State University as a non-degree seeking student, and wanted to transition to in-person classes.
 Non-degree seeking students at ASU go through a "modified admissions process" instead of the full admissions process for degree-seeking students.
 ASU students held a rally called "Killer off campus" to protest Rittenhouse's enrollment.
 Multiple student groups organized the rally, including Students for Justice in Palestine, Students for Socialism, ASU's MEChA chapter, and the Multicultural Solidarity Coalition.
 By the next month, he had withdrawn.
 ASU has stated that even if Rittenhouse had been found guilty, that would not have affected his enrollment since it is not ASU's policy to consider criminal records of applicants or students, and he could have continued even if in prison.

 In a June 2022 appearance on The Charlie Kirk Show, Rittenhouse said he would be attending Texas A&M University in College Station, Texas; a spokesperson from the university denied he had been accepted.
-After that announcement, Rittenhouse posted on Twitter he would be attending Blinn College, a junior college and what he referred to as a "feeder school" for Texas A&M. A Blinn College spokesperson confirmed Rittenhouse had applied, but had "not enrolled for a current or upcoming term".
+After that announcement, Rittenhouse posted on Twitter that he would be attending Blinn College, a junior college and what he referred to as a "feeder school" for Texas A&M. A Blinn College spokesperson confirmed Rittenhouse had applied, but had "not enrolled for a current or upcoming term".